Collection Development Policy

 - U.S. federal documents

-The Libraries does not participate in the United Nations depository program, but will select materials according to the general selection criteria when appropriate.
+The Library does not participate in the United Nations depository program, but will select materials according to the general selection criteria when appropriate.

 In addition collecting content that reflects the education and research of the University, government documents also support MSU's function as a land grant institution.
 Areas of collection include but are not limited to Montana's Native Americans, water rights, agriculture, Yellowstone National Park, and grazing and timber rights.